Penn's Work on Air Travel Offsets Selected as Finalist for the International Green Gown Awards

 - Where possible, Penn is exploring local carbon offset projects to further the impact of the fund and live up to Penn’s vision for impact, innovation, and inclusion.

 As a potential next step for these offset funds, Penn is exploring local carbon offset projects to offset its air travel and is developing a partnership with the Philadelphia Energy Authority (PEA) to provide solar power to Philadelphia schools to offset Penn’s air travel while engaging our community though education and research.
-The winners of the International Green Gown Awards will be announced on July 6, 2022 as part of the United Nations High-Level Political Forum on Sustainable Development.
+The winners of the International Green Gown Awards were announced on July 6, 2022 as part of the United Nations High-Level Political Forum on Sustainable Development.
 Other finalists in the Creating Impact category represent universities from Malaysia, Australia, India, Mexico, and Pakistan.
 To learn more, visit the IGGA website.